vahidnikougoftar/tello_gesture_ml/README.md

 ```

 The script saves the best checkpoint to `models/gesture_cnn.keras` alongside `models/class_to_idx.json` for inference.
 TensorBoard logs are not included yet but the script prints per-epoch metrics.
+After each training run, `training_curves.png` is written to the specified `--output-dir`, showing train vs. validation accuracy/loss so you can catch overfitting.

 ### Model variants and pretrained checkpoints